block42-blockchain-company/thornode-telegram-bot/README.md

 Install the same `kubectl` version you use in your K8s cluster (one major version difference is alright).

-Download the cluster config file from your K8s provider, and set the path of it to the `KUBECONFIG` environment
+Download the cluster config file from your K8s provider and set the path of it to the `KUBECONFIG` environment
 variable:
 ```
 export KUBECONFIG=/your/path/to/the/moon/k8s-kubeconfig.yaml
 ```

-Now run
+Now, from the project's main directoty, run
 ```
 # One Bot on Chaosnet:
 kubectl create -f kubernetes/k8s_setup_chaosnet.yaml